Sleeping on (and Sinking into) a Millet Hull Pillow

 - It’s quiet-the millet hulls don’t rustle when moved.

 Millet Hull Pillow Disadvantages:

 - The tiny millet hulls restrict airflow which makes it less effective than a buckwheat pillow at keeping your head and neck cool (It’s still considerably more breathable than a down or polyester pillow).

 - The strong smell of bird seed can turn some people off.
 The smell fades over time, but it can be quite strong when freshly harvested.

 - Millet hulls offer little support for your head and neck.
 It “bottoms-out” easily if the enclosing case isn’t filled close to capacity.

 A millet pillow’s lack of support is a deal-breaker for me; I can’t use it under my head for sleeping.
-Don’t get me wrong, it’s still a comfortable, effective pillow.
-I’d take it over a down or polyester filled pillow any day.
+Don’t get me wrong, it’s still a decent pillow.
+I’d definitely prefer it to a down or polyester filled pillow any day.
 The soft, silky feel really is appealing and I’m sure it would work well as a bed pillow for a lot of people.